 Very recently a couple of us from the office attended a retirement income planning seminar.
 The seminar was titled, “Don’t Live a Just in Case Retirement.”
-The presenter was Tom Hegna, an internationally renowned expert on retirement planning.
+Tom Hegna, an internationally renowned expert on retirement planning, was the presenter.

 The seminar concepts were helpful and timely.
 Many points were reminders, but a couple of points struck a chord with me and are worth discussing.

 One key point was this: “The success of your retirement is really not about assets.”
 Well, that’s controversial.
 Isn’t retirement about having a certain number? (i.e. How much do you have in your retirement nest egg?)
-Assets are lost, stolen, divorced, etc.
+Assets can be lost, stolen, divorced, etc.

 His argument was that the success of your retirement really depends upon how much guaranteed, lifetime retirement income you have.
 His argument is not just based on emotion, but research.